RongHuHu/HACA-Net/README.md

 Run `pes_quantitative.py` under the `experiments/nuScene/` folder to obtain quantitative results.
 You can obtain the results of different pedestrian datasets by changing `eth` in line 7 of the code to any one of `hotel, univ, zara1, zara2`.
 ## nuScenes

+The above quantitative results are recommended to be obtained under Windows OS.

 # Acknowledgments
 Without this repo, I could not complete my whole project:
 [https://github.com/StanfordASL/Trajectron-plus-plus](https://github.com/StanfordASL/Trajectron-plus-plus)